71 UIC student-athletes were named to All-League Teams

 Eight-Time Horizon League Coach of the Year (2003, 2005, 2006, 2007, 2008, 2009, 2010, 2011)

-Just completing her 14th season as head women's tennis coach of the University of Illinois at Chicago, Shannon Tully continues to cultivate a program engrained in excellence at UIC.
+Entering into her 15th season as head women's tennis coach of the University of Illinois at Chicago, Shannon Tully continues to cultivate a program engrained in excellence at UIC.

 An eight-time Horizon League Coach of the Year and 2013 Wilson/ITA Coach of the Year for the Midwest Region, Tully recorded her 200th all-time career win this past season with a 6-1 win over Horizon League-foe Oakland on April 12, 2014, at Bloomfield Tennis in Bloomfield Hills, Mich.
 Tully's career record stands at 210 wins with 112 losses in 14 seasons at the helm of the tennis program.